Tick Bite SOS

 Major Health Risks from Tick Bites

-1. Allergic Reactions (within minutes to 24 hours)
+1. Allergic IgE Reactions (within minutes to 24 hours)

 • Local Reaction: Itchy, red, hot skin; raised bump; inflamed area; oozing wound

-• Systemic Symptoms: Vertigo, weakness, dizziness, muscle aches, light sensitivity, night sweats, low-grade fever, stiff neck, brain fog, nerve tingling, swollen lymph nodes
+• Systemic Reaction: Vertigo, weakness, dizziness, muscle aches, light sensitivity, night sweats, low-grade fever, stiff neck, brain fog, nerve tingling, swollen lymph nodes

 • Anaphylaxis: Noisy breathing, swollen tongue, wheezing, collapse — requires an EpiPen and emergency care

-❗ Improper tick removal increases allergic reaction risk.
+❗ Improper tick removal increases allergic reaction risk by 85%.

 Tick Bite local allergic reactions